Kumamoto Castle 熊本城

 Despite the damage, the castle still draws many visitors who crowd around the perimeter to see the building.
 Certain parts of the castle have been opened for special events, but it will still be many years until the majority of the grounds are open to the public again.

 The castle is known as the symbol of the city, and for this reason, there have been many fund-raising efforts to get the castle up and running again.
-Many events involving the castle are still being held, such as the Kumamoto Castle Marathon which takes place every February.
-There is also an Autumn Festival held at the castle, with many popular activities such as the taiko drumming performance, which is held in the area behind the castle.
+Many events involving the castle are still being held.
+The Kumamoto Castle Autumn Festival and Spring Festival are held there, with many popular activities such as taiko drumming performances held next to the castle.